AhmedTarekHasan/MaintainableAndExtensibleApplicationCode/README.md

 <br/>

 Application development is not just about writing some code to do what the user wants.
 It is about writing a clean code which can be read, maintained and extended.
-Many software companies failed to deliver products whith such quality which eventually caused these companies to close.
+Many software companies failed to deliver products with such quality which eventually caused these companies to close.
 Why? because the development life cycle needs such quality regulations.

 <br/>